Mass conservation, positivity and energy identical-relation preserving scheme for the Navier-Stokes equations with variable density: Conclusions

 \section{Conclusions}

 A first order fully discrete finite element scheme which maintains mass conservation, positivity and energy identical-relation preserving for the Navier-Stokes equations with variable density is studied in this paper.
-The error estimates are also proved, which are verified through some examples.
-But there are some technique problems in the error estimate when extending this idea to the higher-order scheme preserving the property.
-At the same time, the property-preserving schemes and their error estimates for the Navier-Stokes equations with variable density coupled with other fields, such as the electric-field (see, e.g., \cite{PHP2021,WLZ2024}) and the magnetic-field (see, e.g., \cite{ZFS2024}) are also very interesting.
+The error estimates are also proved, which are verified through some examples. {Due to the hyperbolic property of the density equation, there are small numerical oscillation in the numerical density, which may be eliminated by using the least square finite element method \cite{bib15,WLZ2024} and the discontinuous Galerkin method \cite{bib24}.} But there are some technique problems in the error estimate when extending this idea to {these methods and} the higher-order scheme preserving the property.
+Moreover, the property-preserving schemes and their error estimates for the Navier-Stokes equations with variable density coupled with other fields, such as the electric-field (see, e.g., \cite{PHP2021,WLZ2024}) and the magnetic-field (see, e.g., \cite{ZFS2024}) are also very interesting.
 All of these will be considered in future.